Multi-Agent Coordination

 - Swarms - Groups of agents working toward a shared goal

-- Shared State — Synchronized key-value store across agents
+- Shared State - Versioned key-value state across agents

 Swarms

 A swarm is a coordinated group of agents working together.
-Each swarm has a unique ID, shared state, and can coordinate via resource locks and task queues.
+Each swarm has an ID, shared state, membership and capability labels, and can coordinate through claims, htasks, and events.

 Creating a Swarm